wp-plugins/listpipe/readme.txt

 8. You are now ready to start your ListPipe account.

 =Installing Via FTP=
-1. Download the ListPipe plugin from ListPipe or from Wordpress;
+1. Download the ListPipe plugin from ListPipe or from WordPress;
 2. Unpack the .ZIP files to your desktop;
 3. Upload the file titled 'listpipe.php' to your Plugins folder (typically located at /wp-content/plugins/);
 4. Log into your blog and open the Plugins panel on the left-side navigation;
 5. Locate the ListPipe Content Generator plugging and activate it by clicking the 'Activate' link below the title;
 6. Confirm that the plugin is active;
 7. You are now ready to start your ListPipe account.

+Note: you must INSTALL and ACTIVATE (installing the plugin without activating it is not sufficient) the ListPipe plugin for WordPress to receive content from ListPipe.

+Note: you should INSTALL and ACTIVATE the ListPipe plugin for WordPress before you create your ListPipe account.

 Note: we always suggest that you use the most up-to-date version of WordPress with the ListPipe plugin for WordPress and that you back up your database before installation.